skills/connect-the-dots/README.md

 **To start this course: [<img width="150" alt="Use this template" src="https://user-images.githubusercontent.com/1221423/148581131-555c0fb8-5361-4450-a760-75fa6219a2fc.png">](https://github.com/InfomagnusOrg/github-connecting-dots/generate)**

 > We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).<br>
 > After you make your own repository, wait about 20 seconds and refresh.
-I will go to the next step.
+Go to the next step.

 Have you ever worked in a repository with a lot of history?
 Perhaps you've had to track down related issues and pull requests in the past, or you've had to find who committed a particular change.
 If you've ever found yourself in any of these situations, you'll know how important it is to navigate your workspace.

 - **Who is this for**: Developers, GitHub users, users new to Git, students, managers, teams.
 - **What you'll learn**:
-  - Find relevant issues and pull requests
+  - Find relevant issues and pull requests.
-  - Search history to find context
+  - Search history to find context.
-  - Make connections within GitHub to help others find things
+  - Make connections within GitHub to help others find things.
-- **What you'll build**: Reposity with existing commits, duplicated isssus and content defect to be fixed.
+- **What you'll build**: Reposity with existing commits, duplicated isssus, and content defect to be fixed.
-- **Prerequisites**: Before you take this course, you may want to go through the [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) course on Learning Lab.
+- **Prerequisites**: Before you take this course, you may want to go through the [GitHub Quickstart](https://docs.github.com/en/get-started/quickstart) introduction on GitHub Docs.
 - **How long**: This course is three steps long and takes less than 15 min to complete.
-- **Projects Used**: [docsify](https://docsify.js.org/#/), a magical documentation site generator
+- **Projects Used**: [docsify](https://docsify.js.org/#/), a magical documentation site generator.

 </details>